 There are 32 franchises in the NFL, but only a handful are recognized as one of the league’s signature teams.
 The Pittsburgh Steelers are on that very short list.
-Since the turn of the century alone, the Steelers have made it to the postseason 12 times.
-They came up just short in their quest for the playoffs the last two seasons, but we can fully expect the club to be in the running once again.
+Since the turn of the century alone, the Steelers have made it to the postseason 13 times.
+Last season, the club bounced back from two years of playoff absences by finishing first in the AFC North for the first time since 2017.

-Quarterback Ben Roethlisberger is looking for a big bounce back after an injury-shortened campaign, while linebacker T.J.
-Watt leads the way on defense and remains a very unwelcome sight for opponents.
+Quarterback Ben Roethlisberger returned after missing 14 games in the 2019 season by leading his team to an 11-0 start.
+Meanwhile, team MVP linebacker T.J.
+Watt led the way on defense and remains a very unwelcome sight for opponents.
 The Steelers have their work cut out in the AFC North, but the talent is there to make a run.

 Steelers games have become that much more enjoyable now that sports betting is good to go here in Pennsylvania.
-In this complete guide to the Steelers, we’ll cover what you need to know, where to find the best odds and how to bet on the Steelers in PA.
+In this complete guide to the Steelers, we’ll cover what you need to know, the best odds for this week’s game and how to bet on the Steelers online in PA.